zaccharieramzi/tf-fastmri-data/README.md

 You can then use the environment variable `FASTMRI_DATA_DIR` to indicate where your fastMRI is.
 This will allow you to not have to specify the path when instantiating a `FastMRIDatasetBuilder`.

+## PyTorch

+The PyTorch equivalent of this library is simply the [official fastMRI repository](https://github.com/facebookresearch/fastMRI).
+In particular, the [data folder](https://github.com/facebookresearch/fastMRI/tree/master/data) is where you find the data utils.

 ## Citation

 If you use the fastMRI data or this code in your research, please consider citing the fastMRI dataset paper: